cgwire/kitsu/docs/getting-started-advanced/README.md

 ![Custom Column Sort By result](../img/getting-started/custom_column_sortby_result.png)

-You can also select in the menu if you want to edit the name of the custom column and its information, or if you want to delete it.
+You can also select in the menu if you want to edit the name of the custom column and its information or if you want to delete it.

-You can also use the **CSV Import** to fill quickly your custom column.
+You can also use the **CSV Import** to fill your custom column quickly.
-You need to first create your **Custom Column** into kitsu, then add it in your spreadhseet, then copy paste your data into the **CSV Import**.
+You need first to create your **Custom Column** into kitsu, add it in your spreadsheet, then copy-paste your data into the **CSV Import**.

 [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)

 ## Add multiple Preview

-You can add multiple images at the same time, or, once you have uploaded an image, you can add another one.
+You can add multiple images simultaneously, or once you have uploaded an image, you can add another one.

 ![attach preview drag drop](../img/getting-started/upload_several_pictures.png)